fivetran/dbt_sage_intacct_source/README.md

     sage_intacct_database: your_database_name
     sage_intacct_schema: your_schema_name
 ```
+> We should also highlight in the passthrough columns section which tables this is enabled for.
+I can't easily tell that the passthrough is only for the gl_account table.
 ### Passthrough Columns
 This package allows users to add additional columns to the final model tables.
-Columns passed through must be present in the downstream source tables.
+Columns passed through must be present in the upstream source tables.
 See
 below for an example of how the passthrough columns should be configured within your `dbt_project.yml` file.

 ```yml